Lax hierarchy, Solitons, Sumrules and a dual Lax hierarchy: A dual Lax hierarchy for reflectionless potentials

 Hence

-({\it i.e}) $\xi^2$ is also localised around $N$ different regions of $x$ where $[y_k]$ are finite.
+({\it i.e}) $\xi^2$ is also localized around $N$ different regions of $x$ where $[y_k]$ are finite.
 Thus the non-linear equation we have derived has solutions with a structure which is related to a soliton structure similar to that for the KdV hierarchy of equations.
 However for $t\to\pm\infty$ the solitons have speeds different from those of the KdV solitons because of the altered time dependence carried from eq.
 (77) to eq.
 (94).

-$\xi(x,t)$ is also the solution to the Schroedinger equation at energy $E=0$ for the potential given by eq.
+$\xi(x,t)$ is also the solution to the Schr{\"{o}}dinger equation at energy $E=0$ for the potential given by eq.
 (81) which satisfies appropriate boundary conditions which are compatible with those satisfied by $[\psi_j(x,t)]$, as required by eq.
 (92).
 The zero energy solution may be directly calculated as follows.
 For positive energies $E = k^2$ it may be shown that eq.
 (15) may be extended to the form

 and the steps similar to the passage from eq.
 (15) to eq.
-(17) may be performed to show that the $\psi(E,x)$ so defined is indeed a solution of the Schroedinger equation for energy $E$.
+(17) may be performed to show that the $\psi(E,x)$ so defined is indeed a solution of the Schr{\"{o}}dinger equation for energy $E$.
 We can now find the zero energy solution by setting $k=0$ in eq.
 (98) to get

 By squaring this expression and using eq.
 (15) it may verified that eq.
 (99) is compatible with eq.
 (92). $\xi$ satisfies the boundary condition $Lt_{x\to\infty}\ \xi(x) \to 1$ and using eq.
 (21) it may be shown that $Lt_{x\to -\infty}\ \xi(x) \to (-)^N$.
 These boundary conditions are compatible with eq.
 (92).
 Thus $\xi$ may be expressed in either of the two forms given in eqs.
 (92) and (99).
 The non-linearity of the time evolution of $\xi$, as shown by eq.
-(91), may thus be used to characterise the implicit non-linearity in the time evolution of $U(x,t)$ through eq.
+(91), may thus be used to characterize the implicit non-linearity in the time evolution of $U(x,t)$ through eq.
 (90).

 For the 1-soliton case the solution to the non-linear equation (91) is

 and using

 eqs.
 (86) - (92) and eq.
 (99) may be verified.